terraform-mongodbatlas-modules/terraform-mongodbatlas-push-based-log-export/examples/s3bucket-create-bucket-generate-name/README.md

-# push-based-log-export-s3_bucket - create a new bucket with a default name
+# push-based-log-export-s3-bucket - create a new bucket with a default name

-This example shows how you can use the push-based-log-export-s3_bucket submodule to enable push-based logging in an Atlas project using a new s3 bucket that has a default name.
+This example shows how you can use the s3 bucket submodule to enable push-based logging in an Atlas project.
+The module will create a new s3 bucket with a default name.

 ## Usage